Concerns regarding the security of users’ data are increasing day-by-day, as passwords have become inefficient for protecting customer data.

 An email link is one of the best alternatives to WebAuthn.
 In this approach, customers and users will receive an authenticated URL on the email, which can authenticate their login in a single click and ensure all credentials are kept hidden.

-This approach is suitable for applications that need infrequent authentication, which encourages users to take advantage of this passwordless method and make login possible without the dependency of any devices.
+This approach is suitable for applications that need infrequent authentication, which encourages users to take advantage of this passwordless method and make login possible without the dependency on any devices.
 Other approaches might require you to access your device.
 Still, the Email link allows you to confirm your identity by clicking on the authenticator URL sent to your email address registered with the account.

 WebAuthn is a global web-based passwordless authentication that operates through browser API.
-This browser-based API simplifies the authentication process with a pair of keys and protects users from brute-force, phishing, and other security attacks.
+This browser-based API simplifies the authentication process with a pair of keys and protects users from brute force, phishing, and other security attacks.

 Organisations can incorporate WebAuthn authenticators like FaceID or TouchID as a default solution to let users log in to their account or pair it with other high assurance factors like biometric authenticators, OTP codes, etc., depending on the security assurance required to protect user data and credentials.